Azure/azure-functions-durable-extension/docfx/articles/topics/external-events.md

 > [!NOTE]
 > No billing charges are incurred if an orchestrator function is awaiting on a task from <xref:Microsoft.Azure.WebJobs.DurableOrchestrationContext.WaitForExternalEvent*>, no matter how long it waits.

-If they event payload cannot be converted into the expected type `T`, an exception will be thrown.
+If the event payload cannot be converted into the expected type `T`, an exception will be thrown.

 ## Sending Events
 The <xref:Microsoft.Azure.WebJobs.DurableOrchestrationClient.RaiseEventAsync*> method of the <xref:Microsoft.Azure.WebJobs.DurableOrchestrationClient> class is used to send events that resume orchestrator functions that are waiting using <xref:Microsoft.Azure.WebJobs.DurableOrchestrationContext.WaitForExternalEvent*>. <xref:Microsoft.Azure.WebJobs.DurableOrchestrationClient.RaiseEventAsync*> takes an *event name* and an *event payload* as data types.
 The event payload must be JSON-serializable.

+Below is an example queue-triggered function which sends an "Approval" event to an existing orchestrator function instance.
+The orchestration instance ID comes from the body of the queue message.

 ```csharp
 [FunctionName("ApprovalQueueProcessor")]